asebak/asset-tracker-dapp/README.md

 ![Profile Screen](docs/img/profile.png)

 ##### Register Asset Page
-The first thing to do in the App is the visit the register asset page.
+The first thing to do in the App is to visit the register asset page.
 You place any id and the name, such as the below example:

 ![Register Asset Screen](docs/img/registerasset.png)

 Once you click submit you will get a metamask confirmation box.
 After confirming the metamask details and clicking submit there will be a message on the UI if it was successful or an error occurred.
+If you are running a local instance it should return a confirmation message pretty quickly, on a testnet it might take sometime.

 ##### View Asset
-Going back to the main page you can view the asset created by entering the id of the asset.
+Going back to the main page or profile page you can view the asset created by entering the id of the asset.

 ![View Asset Screen](docs/img/viewasset.png)

-Once you see the table details, you can click the view button under the History column.
+Once you see the table details, you can click the view button under the History column to see the timeline of the asset.

 ##### View/Create Events Timeline